Apple Noodle Kugel Recipe. Gluten-Free Friendly

 Apple Noodle Kugel is a huge favorite in Jewish cooking.
 Unfortunately, it can often err on the rich and eggy side.
-I have tinkered with the ingredients, and ended up with a lean, easy eggless (suitable for our vegan friends) and delicious kugel.
+I have tinkered with the ingredients, and ended up with a lean, easy eggless (suitable for our vegan friends) and delicious apple noodle kugel.
 Delicious enough even to be dessert, and not too sweet to be a side dish!
 The noodles used here can be gluten-free.
 If you started with long noodles, cut them short with scissors.
-Equally delicious done the dairy or pareve way.
+This apple noodle kugel is delicious done the dairy or pareve way.

-For a fun presentation and no cutting hassle, pour the batter into greased muffin molds, and bake about 40 minutes.
+For a fun presentation and no cutting hassle, pour the apple noodle kugel batter into greased muffin molds, and bake about 40 minutes.

 1½ cups plain yogurt (dairy-free: soy or coconut plain yogurt are perfect)

 1 pound very thin short noodles, boiled until barely tender and thoroughly drained (rice noodles OK too)

 4 Granny Smith (green) apples, unpeeled, grated or sliced very thin (use the food processor)